 When You've Been Fully Vaccinated (CDC)

-The COVID vaccines that are currently available both require two doses of the vaccine.
+The Pfizer and Moderna vaccines both require two doses of the vaccine to reach maximum effectiveness.
 Even after receiving your second dose, you will not be immediately protected from COVID-19.
 Studies show that it takes about one to two weeks after your last dose for your body to be able to protect itself against illness.

 If you received a Pfizer or Moderna vaccine for your first dose, it is very important to get both doses of the vaccine so that your body develops enough antibodies to fight the COVID-19 virus if you get infected in the future.

 It is also very important that you receive the second dose of your COVID-19 vaccine on time.
 The time frame between the vaccine’s first and second dose is determined by the companies producing the vaccine to maximize your body’s ability to create antibodies against the virus.
 Many vaccinators will go ahead and schedule your appointment for your second dose while making your first appointment or during your appointment.

 Getting more than one dose for a vaccine is not unusual.
 In fact, it’s the norm.
 Many routine vaccines require more than one dose for maximum protection.

 We don’t know yet – researchers will continue to collect data on study participants to determine if immunity decreases over time and if repeat vaccination is necessary.

 If you have symptoms shortly after receiving the vaccine, these symptoms do not mean you have gotten COVID-19 from the vaccine.
 You may have some side effects, which are normal signs that your body is building protection.
 These side effects may feel like flu and may even affect your ability to do daily activities, but they should go away in a few days.
 For more information about symptoms after receiving the vaccine you can view the CDC’s What to Expect after Getting a COVID-19 Vaccine fact sheet.